jacksund/simmate/README.md

 ## Welcome!

 If you are brand-new to Simmate, jump over to our main website [simmate.org](simmate.org) and take a look at what we have to offer.
 This page is for when you're ready to use Simmate in your own research and access some advanced functionality.
-Our software is open-source and free-to-use, so come back to try it when you're ready!
+Our software is open-source and free to use, so come back to try it when you're ready!

 ## What is Simmate?